 Test management tool testomat.io supports a powerful CI\CD pipeline.
 Its seamless CI\CD integrations with popular CI\CD tools introduce ongoing continuous test execution, real-time test monitoring and notifications within all testing phases of STLC (Software Testing Life Cycle).

-All of these integrations are out-of-the-box.
-QA engineers take just a couple of adjustments and a short time to set up the CI\CD pipeline with our test management solution.
+All of these continuous integration tools are out-of-the-box built.
+QA engineers take just a couple of adjustments and a short time to set up the CI\CD pipeline with our test management solution in establishing of automation process.

 Let’s have a look at the entire place of testing in the CI\CD pipeline and the importance of test management in product development.

 At first, goes (CI).
-When multiple developers are working on the same application and contributing at once.
+When multiple developers are working on the same application and contributing at once but in different branches of the version control system.
 Each one has its own feature or bug fix on the application.
-As they had written their code they push and merge their code into the same code repository, which keeps the different versions.
-This process we call Continuous Integration.
+When the day has come as they had written their code they push and merge their code into the same code repository, which keeps the different versions.
+This process of code building we commonly call Continuous Integration.

 The next step is to take this app’s code and automatically deploy it in a target environment.
 Typically, from the repository, a build system Jenkins takes it and builds it.
 Mostly this process is called Continuous Delivery, though some also talk about Continuous Deployment.